sentinel1909/jeff-mitchell-dev/site/content/blog/2024/2024_09_15_serving_the_web_with_rocket/index.md

 I want to challenge the notion that it's difficult to do things with Rust.
 Yes, you have to learn the language, and yes, the learning curve is steep.
 However, I maintain that you don't have to be all the way up the learning curve to be productive.

 Thanks to "batteries included" web frameworks like [Rocket](https://rocket.rs) it's quick to get started.
 In 30 minutes, at worst an hour, you can have a minimal web server together which let's you do server side rendering with templates.
-The served templates can be styled with CSS and livened with JavaScript, all with plain 'ol vanilla web teck.
+The served templates can be styled with CSS and livened with JavaScript, all with plain 'ol vanilla web tech.

 Even better, you can host on [Shuttle's](https://shuttle.rs) Rust native development platform, which takes the heavy lifting away so you can focus on what you actually want to make.